go-gitea/gitea/docs/content/installation/from-source.en-us.md

 ## Source Maps

-By default, gitea generated reduced source maps for frontend files to conserve space.
+By default, gitea generates reduced source maps for frontend files to conserve space.
 This can be controlled with the `SOURCEMAPS` environment variable:

 - `SOURCEMAPS=full` generates all source maps
 - `SOURCEMAPS=reduced` generates limited source maps, the default for production builds